easydns/chapps/README.md

 ## Inbound Multi-policy Service (SPF + Greylisting)

+**Please note that blanket use of Greylisting is not recommended.**

 What does it mean to use both greylisting and SPF?
 The trivial answer is to pass one filter, and then pass the next filter.
 But which comes first?